theproductiveprogrammer/koredb/README.md

 up.

 If you are processing the log
-records yourself, you can use the same caching mechanisms:
+records yourself, **Kore** allows you to use the same caching mechanisms it uses itself:

 ```
 let cache = {} // managed by kore